Eben60/ShareAdd.jl/docs/src/index.md

 By that occasion you may also want to clean your standard environment: It is generally not recommended having a lot of packages there.

-Now, the only thing you need, is to type into REPL (or adding to your script) the following three lines:
+Now, the only thing you need, is to type into REPL (or adding to your script) the following lines:

 ```
 using ShareAdd
 @usingany Unitful, TOML, Plots, Chairmarks
-@usingany Dates: monthname
+@usingany BenchmarkTools: @btime, save
 ```

 As `Chairmarks` was not installed yet, you will be asked as to where to install it.
 You may e.g. add it to your existing `@utilities` shared environment, or let create a new environment `@Chairmarks` and put it there.

 Afrerwards `@utilities` (and `@Chairmarks`, if created) will be added to `LOAD_PATH`, making their packages available.

-Finally, the first macro executes `using Unitful, TOML, Plots, Chairmarks` - and that's it.
+Finally, the macros will execute `using Unitful, TOML, Plots, Chairmarks` resp. `using BenchmarkTools: @btime, save` - and that's it.
 Enjoy!

 ## Other functions and usage cases